wangdongdut/Long-term-Visual-Tracking/README.md

      | CooSiam                   | 0.508  | N/A  |   N/A |
      | ASINT                     | 0.505  | N/A  |   N/A |
      | FuCoLoT                   | 0.411  | N/A  |   N/A |

+      * MBMD and DaSiam_LT is the winner and runner-up in the original [VOT2019_LT](http://prints.vicos.si/publications/375/) report.

 * **VOT2018-LT:**

      | Tracker                   | F-Score    | Speed (fps) | Paper/Code |